weaversa/cryptol-course/labs/SimonSpeck/SimonSpeck.md

 ## Prerequisites

  * Know how to read Cryptol and skim through a standards document
- * Know how to write Cryptol methods and use basic type parameters in their definitions
+ * Know how to use basic type parameters in function definitions

 ## What You Will Learn

- * Defining and using Cryptol Parameterized Modules to define families of cryptographic routines
+ * Defining and using Cryptol Parameterized Modules to define basic families of cryptographic routines

 ## Getting Started